How to Validate a SaaS IdeaBefore Writing Code

 - List 5-10 direct and indirect competitors

-- What do their reviews complain about?
+- What do their 1-star and 2-star reviews complain about?

 - What features are missing from existing solutions?

-- What's the pricing landscape?
+- What's the pricing landscape (free tier, entry price, enterprise)?

 Pro tip: Read 1-star reviews on G2, Capterra, and app stores.
 Unhappy customers reveal exactly what the market needs.
+Their complaints are your feature roadmap and their frustrations become your marketing copy.

 Validate Search Demand